Illinois Compiled Statutes

 election the question of whether a new charter school shall be established,

-has been certified by the State Board to be in compliance with the
+has been found by the Commission to be in compliance with the

 provisions of this Article,